morteza/CogPonder/README.md

 # CogPonder
-Cognitive Pondering: A joint model of speed and accuracy.
+Cognitive Pondering: A joint model of speed and accuracy inn cognitive tests.